AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 ### Download caption or audio track files that were uploaded to a video

-You can download one or more caption or audio track files that you uploaded for use with a video.
+You can download any caption or audio track files you have uploaded for a video.
 You have the option of either downloading all selected files as a .zip, or creating a separate download folder for each file.

-The original audio track extracted from a primary file cannot be downloaded.
+The original audio track extracted from a primary video file cannot be downloaded.

+**Use case:** Downloading a caption file might be necessary if you find an error in the .vtt file.
+Simply download the incorrect .vtt file, open it in a plain text editor, and make your corrections.
+After saving the .vtt file, upload it again.
+Then, use the **[!UICONTROL Translate Captions]** option to re-translate the corrected .vtt file.

 **To download caption or audio track files from a video:**